Your Herb With Solutions For Garden And Kitchen

 Plants Rabbits Don’t Eat

 We have problem rabbits in the garden, and we planted the groundcover area pictured below to discourage them.
-This has worked well for the first 7 months.
-Today we discovered some damage to Asiatic Jasmine.
-Even in Florida, it is winter, and the wildlife are all hungry.
-The plants closest to the Cuban Oregano are undamaged.
+This has worked well for several years.
+Not only does the Cuban Oregano discourage the rabbits but it also protects delicate plants near to it!